greyaz/ThemeRevision/README.md

 ## Features
 #### Task-first
-* ThemeRivision has been trying to create a high quality but minimalist UI, helps you focus on your tasks.
+* ThemeRivision has been trying to create a high-quality but minimalist UI that helps you focus on your tasks.
 * Provide support for syntax highlighting.
-* More Search box.
-Display a search box in a drop-down menu automatically if items of it are more than 25.
+* More Search boxes.
+Display a search box in a drop-down menu automatically if items are more than 25.

 #### Better mobile experiences
 * Modern mobile application's interactive behaviour. [screenshot1](Screenshots/10.png) [screenshot2](Screenshots/11.png)